Male and Female Sterility and Infertility

 • Lifestyle

-They include malformations, acquired or congenital, of the seminal tract and attached glands and concern the transportation of sperm from the testicles to outside the body.
+These include acquired or congenital malformations of the seminal pathways and accessory glands and relate to the transport of sperm from the testicles to the outside.

 • Obstruction of the vas deferens